mui/material-ui/docs/data/base/components/select/select.md

 ### Multi-select

-The Select component lets your users select multiple options from the list.
+Set the `multiple` prop to let your users select multiple options from the list.
-In contrast to the single-selection mode, the options popup doesn't close after an item is selected, enabling users to continue choosing more options.
+In contrast with single-selection mode, the options popup doesn't close after an item is selected, which enables users to continue choosing more options.

-Set the `multiple` prop to turn on the multi-selection mode.

 {{"demo": "UnstyledSelectMultiple.js", "defaultCodeOpen": false}}

-Note that in the multiple selection mode, the `value` prop (and `defaultValue`) is an array.
+Note that in multiple selection mode, the `value` prop (and `defaultValue`) is an array.

 ### Controlled select